"Expressive arts is about offering a safe, sacred, non-evaluative space to express."

-An expressive arts facilitator facilitates the process of honest self-expression by designing and initiating expressive creative processes for people.
+An expressive arts facilitator designs and initiates spontaneous/expressive creative processes for people.

 The act of creating art spontaneously is therapeutic in itself as it encourages honest self-expression that is free of social judgment or criticism.
-The expressive arts provide a natural emotional release, interrupts stuck patterns of thought, and can support personal growth.
+The expressive arts also facilitate a natural emotional release and interrupts stuck patterns of thought.

-Expressive Arts Facilitators do not diagnose or interpret a client's art or creative self-expression, and do not offer therapy.
+Expressive Arts Facilitators, however, do not diagnose or interpret a client's art or creative self-expression, and do not offer therapy.
 However, facilitators can invite the client's personal responses to their expressive art by providing encouraging, accepting and affirming space for honest self-expression.

-The aim of the expressive arts facilitator is to provide safe, caring and accepting space for people to experiment with spontaneous art, poetry, dance and music.
-Critiques are not made about the aesthetics of the art.
+The aim of the expressive arts facilitator is to provide safe, caring and accepting space for people to experiment with spontaneous art, poetry, dance, sculpture, music and more.
+Critiques are never made about the aesthetics of the art.
 Participants are invited to express their honest thoughts and emotions as they relate to their creative self-expression.